Welcome to the official home of the

 Performed as part of the 2017 D-Day Memorial Parade and Musical Salute to the Veterans Commemoration

 2019 Video Links

 Follow us on Instagram

-Events will take place in Sainte-Mere-Eglise, Brittany American Cemetery and Normandy American Cemetery
+The D-Day Memorial Parade and American Musical Salute to the Veterans will take place in the Normandy Village of Sainte-Mere-Eglise, the Brittany American Cemetery and the Normandy American Cemetery

 "I want to thank you, and your whole support team for the great trip you planned